capsid/capsid/README.md

 ---------------------
 Licensed under the GNU General Public License, Version 3.0.
 See LICENSE for more details.

-Copyright 2011 The Ontario Institue for Cancer Research.
+Copyright 2011 The Ontario Institute for Cancer Research.